pw598/pw598.github.io/_posts/2025-01-07-Dimension-Reduction-V-ICA.md

 # What’s Next?

 We’ve concluded the dimension reduction techniques that rely heavily on linear algebra, and techniques like eigendecomposition.
-The next article covers t-Stochastic Neighbor Embedding (t-SNE), a probabilistically driven method for clustering, and the following article will cover a similar technique called uniform manifold approximation projection (UMAP).
+The next article covers t-Stochastic Neighbors Embedding (t-SNE), a probabilistically driven method for clustering, and the following article will cover a similar technique called uniform manifold approximation projection (UMAP).